Percona-Lab/mongodb_consistent_backup/README.rst

 ZBackup Archiving (Optional)
 ~~~~~~~

-`ZBackup <http://zbackup.org/>`__ offers block de-duplication and compression of backups and optionally supports AES-128 encryption at rest.
+`ZBackup <http://zbackup.org/>`__ with LZMA compression is an optional archive method for mongodb_consistent_backup.

-ZBackup with LZMA compression is an optional archive method for mongodb_consistent_backup.
-This method causes the backup to be fed into ZBackup in parallel at the archive stage.
+ZBackup offers block de-duplication and compression of backups and optionally supports AES-128 encryption at rest.
+The ZBackup archive method causes backups to be stored via ZBackup at archvive time.

 ZBackup must be installed on your system and the 'archive.method' config file variable *(or --archive.method flagi=)* must be set to 'zbackup'.